hituro/hituro-makes-macros/date-macro/custom_datesystems.md

 ### Custom Datesystem Arguments

 There are many values you can pass to set up your custom calendar.
 Anything you don't specify as different will take the default Gregorian values.
-For example, if you only want to change the names of the wweekdays, you only need to pass `days`.
+For example, if you only want to change the names of the weekdays, you only need to pass `days`.

 The following block shows the default values for the Gregorian calendar.